paulfioravanti/paulfioravanti.github.io/_posts/2021-01-04-organise-meetups.md

 how established your meetup is, and how many [RSVP][]s you receive, your meetup's venue requirements will be different.

-Regardless or which kind of venue you intend to host your meetup at, I would implore you to have a think about, and explicitly make a note of, the minimum conditions that a venue must meet in order for you to be able to run your meetup
+Regardless of which kind of venue you intend to host your meetup at, I would implore you to have a think about, and explicitly make a note of, the minimum conditions that a venue must meet in order for you to be able to run your meetup
 successfully: the must-haves and the nice-to-haves.